geekman/mdns-repeater/README.txt

 mdns-repeater
 ==============
 mdns-repeater is a Multicast DNS repeater for Linux.
-Multicast DNS uses the 224.0.0.251 address, which is "administratively scoped" and does not leave the subnet.
+Multicast DNS uses the 224.0.0.251 (IPv4) and ff02::fb (IPv6) addresses, which are "administratively scoped" and do not leave the subnet.

 This program re-broadcast mDNS packets from one interface to other interfaces.
 It was written primarily to be run on my Linksys WRT54G which runs dd-wrt, since my wireless network is on a different subnet from my wired network and I would like my zeroconf devices to work properly across the two subnets.

-Since the mDNS protocol sends the AA records in the packet itself, the repeater does not need to forge the source address.
+Since the mDNS protocol sends the A records in the packet itself, the repeater does not need to forge the source address.
 Instead, the source address is of the interface that repeats the packet.

+For IPv6, some devices send AAAA records containing a link-local address.
+The repeater does currently not change such records, meaning that hosts might be advertised with unreachable addresses.

 USAGE